Laurence Llewelyn-Bowen

 Laurence Roderick Llewelyn-Bowen (born 11 March 1965) is an English interior designer and television personality best known for appearing on the BBC programme Changing Rooms.

 Name

-He is sometimes credited as "Laurence Llewelyn", and the components of his name are sometimes misspelled as "Lawrence".
-On Changing Rooms, he is occasionally jocularly styled "Lord Laurence", a play on Laurence Olivier and Llewelyn-Bowen's flamboyance.
+He is sometimes credited as "Laurence Llewellyn", and the components of his name are sometimes misspelled as "Lawrence".
+On Changing Rooms, he is occasionally jocularly styled "Lord Laurence", a play on Laurence Olivier and Llewellyn-Bowen's flamboyance.

 Early life and education

 Laurence Roderick Bowen was born in 1965 in Kensington, London, to parents Trefor Llewellyn Bowen and Patricia (née Wilks).
 His father, an orthopaedic surgeon at Harley Street and, under the NHS, at St James' Hospital, Balham, South London, died of leukaemia in 1974, aged 42, when Laurence was nine.
 He went to primary school at Julians, in Leigham Court Road, Streatham, where his favourite subject was art, especially needlework.
 His mother, a teacher, died in 2002.
 He is of Welsh descent.

 According to his website, Llewelyn-Bowen was educated at Alleyn's School in Dulwich and later graduated from the Camberwell School of Arts and Crafts (which became a constituent college of the University of the Arts London) in 1986 with an unspecified Fine Art degree.